msdominguez/Journal/README.md

 # Journal
+Java GUI

 Make a journal entry, including date, time, title, song, and entry

-Uses Java GUI

 Directs user input to text file named with time and date